Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 - Security Protection: Centralized handling of security policies such as authentication, authorization, rate limiting, IP whitelisting, and WAF.

-- Protocol and Format Conversion: Supports REST, gRPC, GraphQL, etc., unifying multiple protocols externally.
+- Protocol and Format Conversion: Supports REST, gRPC, GraphQL, etc., unifying various protocols externally.

 - Observability and Operations: Collects logs, metrics, tracing, and provides resilience measures such as circuit breaking, retries, and caching.

-- Aggregation and Orchestration: Combines multiple backend interfaces to return customized responses, reducing client invocation complexity.
+- Aggregation and Orchestration: Combines multiple backend interfaces, returns customized responses, and reduces client invocation complexity.

 Why an API Gateway is Needed

-- Growth in Microservice Count: Clients do not need to care about each service's address and authentication method; the gateway exposes them uniformly.
+- Growth in Microservice Count: Clients do not need to care about the address and authentication method of each service; the gateway exposes them uniformly.

-- Centralized Governance Policies: Rate limiting, circuit breaking, monitoring, and other policies are uniformly implemented at the gateway layer, avoiding redundant implementations across services.
+- Centralization of Governance Policies: Policies such as rate limiting, circuit breaking, and monitoring are uniformly implemented at the gateway layer, avoiding redundant implementations by individual services.

 - Facilitates Evolution and Canary Releases: Achieves canary releases, A/B testing, and version switching through routing rules.